Xorlent/Cisco-OSPF-Monitor/README.md

   - Edit CiscoOSPF-Config.xml
     - Set file paths as appropriate
     - Set authentication credentials for a switch user with "show run" permissions
-    - Configure SMTP server and from/to email address settings if email notifications are desired
+    - Configure SMTP server and from/to email address settings
   - Open a PowerShell window.
   - Run FetchOSPFStats.ps1
     - Note, this script is intended to be run **once per day**